NEW! "Worm Farm Manual: A Step-by-Step Guide to Raising Earthworms for Fun and Profit" - Digital Download & Hardcopy.

 Perfect Temperature For Your Worms: 50-70

-Keep you worms out of the sun and heat.
+Keep you worms out of the sun and heat; protect from freezing.
 They will survive temperatures 33 to 90, ideal being 50 - 70 degrees Fahrenheit.
 However, if the bedding freezes or becomes too hot, your worms will die, become sick, or crawl.

 Worm Bedding: Moist But Not Wet